 Before approval, compare at least two builds.
 A lighter sample can confirm fit and handling.
 A heavier, more polished version can show whether a thicker gauge or fuller print coverage is worth the added cost.
 That side-by-side view is more useful than trying to judge from a PDF.

-Custom clear garment bag wholesale pricing for cosmetics brands should be treated as a purchasing decision first and a decoration decision second.
+Custom clear garment bag wholesale pricing for cosmetics orders should be treated as a purchasing decision first and a decoration decision second.
 The strongest spec is the one that matches the launch plan, the inventory rhythm, and the brand standard without padding the order with features nobody will use.

 FAQ